 Our culture is an essential component of our success that allows us to hire and retain top talent.
 We strive to nurture a highly collaborative working environment where everyone, no matter what location or role, is empowered to solve challenging problems while also contributing to the communities we live in.
-Our Operating Principles (Clients Success First, Drive Results, Team Up, and Stay Ahead) lay out how our employees should operate to drive success for our clients.
+Our Operating Principles (Clients First, Excellence, Authenticity & Transparency, Question the Status Quo, Rigor, Empowerment and Autonomy, Resourcefulness, Collaboration, Always Learning, and Bigger than Ourselves) lay out our values for interacting with our merchants and one another.
 We empower our team members to learn and grow and make a conscious effort to promote people from within, offer varied development opportunities, and create space for people to try new things and utilize their unique skill sets.
 We also host a Fraud Academy for our analytics employees, which includes approximately 60 hours of training, to help our team members further develop their skills.